wwfyde/dify-docs/en/user-guide/using-dify-apps/chat.md

 The above problem can be solved by using the agent mode: when the LLM cannot answer the user's question, it will try to use the existing plugins to answer the question.

 {% hint style="info" %}
-In Dify, we use different proxy strategies for different models.
+In MoLook, we use different proxy strategies for different models.
 The proxy strategy used by OpenAI's model is **GPT function call**.
 Another model used is **ReACT**.
 The current test experience is that the effect of **GPT function call** is better.
 To know more, you can read the link below:

 * [Function calling and other API updates](https://openai.com/blog/function-calling-and-other-api-updates)
 * [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629)